soundasleep/phpdoc/README.md

 * `@var` tag
 * `@inheritDoc` inline tag - might be tricky
 * Class variables
+* Class constants
 * Global functions support
+* Global constants
 * Option for `issue #123` to link to an external issue tracker
 * Link through to open source projects for composer projects
 * Link through to source code for GitHub projects
-* Support template directories through `config.json` for extensibility
-* Support HAML templates?

 ## See also